Did you know that changing the time of day you take your thyroid medication may impact your thyroid function?

 It turns out that the time of day you take your medication may influence how much of it is actually absorbed, how much enters into your body and how much thyroid hormone is converted.

-As we've established in other posts, thyroid hormone interacts with many other hormones in your body including cortisol levels.
+As we’ve established in other posts, thyroid hormone interacts with many other hormones in your body including cortisol levels (1).

-One thing you might also be familiar with is that cortisol levels are supposed to peak at 8am each morning.
+One thing you might also be familiar with is that cortisol levels are supposed to peak at 8 am each morning (2).

-Since we know that both of these hormones interface with one another (and alter the effects of each other) taking your thyroid medication in the morning may be increased demand on adrenal and thyroid function.
+Since we know that both thyroid and adrenal hormones interface with one another, it’s possible that taking your thyroid medication in the morning may have an impact on cortisol.

 We know that approximately 70% of thyroid hormone is absorbed (assuming you have no GI issues).